stefanspringer1/SwiftXML/README.md

 let myElement = XElement("paragraph", ["id": "1", "style": "note"])
 ```

+### About the insertion of content

+Note that when inserting content into an element or document that already exists somewhere else, the inserted content is _moved_ from its orginal place, and not copied.
+If you would like to insert a copy, insert the result of the `clone()` method of the content.

 ### Defining content

 When constructing an element, its contents are given in parentheses `{...}` (those parentheses are the `builder` argument of the initializer).